 We have a comprehensive guide on how to choose a boat for charter.
 This discusses the different types of charter and boats and offers advice about what you need to consider when choosing a boat.

 When you’ve found a boat hire company you want to book with, you will then need to get in touch.
-They will often ask you about your occasion – the purpose of your charter, your party size and your budget.
+They will often ask you about your occasion the purpose of your charter, your party size and your budget.
 This information is crucial to finding a boat that suits all your needs.
-Yacht brokers have the ability to arrange deals with boat owners so once they know your budget they can see what they can arrange.
+Yacht brokers can arrange deals with boat owners so once they know your budget they can see what they can arrange.
 They need to know about your party size as boats have different people limits.
-They need to know about your purpose, so they can recommend boats that are great for those occasions – e.g. fishing boats have different requirements on a party boat.
+They need to know about your purpose, so they can recommend boats that are great for those occasions, e.g. fishing boats have different requirements on a party boat.

 Have a plan for what your charter is about

 When choosing a boat, the broker will do all the work on your behalf.
 You can have a look at options on a website but get in touch.
-This will tell them your requirements and they’ll find a boat fitting for your event.
+So this will tell them your requirements, and they will find a boat fitting for your event.

 You will also need to consider a pick-up point and drop off wharf for your charter.
 We have a guide to the wharves whereby we tell you all about their facilities and nearby amenities, but if you’re new to the area ask for advice when booking.
-Multiple pick-ups from different locations cost extra but they can be accommodated for.
+Multiple pick-ups from different locations cost extra, but they can be accommodated.